technosmarter/student-registration-form-in-php-and-mysql/README.md

 Create a database .  <br>
 Import database from the database folder .<br>
-Edit config.php file and set your connection credentials.<br> Execute the code and enjoy registrtion system in PHP with MYSQL database. <br>
+Edit config.php file and set your connection credentials.<br> Execute the code and enjoy registrtion form in PHP with MYSQL database. <br>